-We are not currently meeting Face-to-Face due to COVID-19; however, if you would like to join our Zoom meetings, please contact us.
+We are currently having Face-to-Face out-door meetings and Zoom meetings, please contact us.

 We are dedicated to addressing the underlying causes of poverty by supporting families and individuals in Jackson County as they work toward sustainable economic stability.